Apps72/Dev.Data/ReadMe.md

 * Add DataRow converter when executing a command (ExecuteTable<T>(Func<DataRow, T> converter)).
 * Renamed IDatabaseCommandBase to IDatabaseCommand to simplify interface usage.
 IDatabaseCommandBase is always usable.

+### Version 2.7.5

+* FIX: When the CommandText is empty, returns a empty value (zero array, null value or zero).

 ### [RoadMap]

 * Include Insert, Delete, Update method to simplify the CRUD operations in one table of database.